This guest post is by Brian Splater, an adoptive parent.

 As same-sex dads we have the greatest opportunity to educate small and rural counties about diversity, educate communities about same-sex couples, same-sex marriage, and about being same-sex parents.

-My family has become a role model for the LGBTQ+ community.
+Our adoption journey as a same-sex couple has become a role model for the LGBTQ+ community.
 These are opportunities we are thankful for and we don’t take these responsibilities for granted.

 The adoption process is a long waiting process, filled with a rollercoaster of emotions.
 It’s a process that no parent has control over.